 Space out at rehearsals

-2 metres between singers, both side to side and front to back.
-The conductor should stand as far back from the choir as practicable.
+Continue to space out, as much as is practicable within the rehearsal room.
 Don’t sing in a circle formation – all the singers should face forward.

 Ventilation in rehearsal rooms

 Ensure adequate ventilation, with a minimum room temperature of 18°C.

 You may wish to limit the sharing of snacks and drinks at rehearsals.